brandonmaul/CSE116-FractalGenerator/README.md

-# ProjectMaster
+# Fractal Generator
-This contains the initial set of files to help you get started with your semester-long project repository.
+A fractal generator when generates the escape times of 3 different fractals on a coordinate plane.